stwe/MDCII/README.md

 $ conan profile update settings.compiler.libcxx=libstdc++11 default  # Sets libcxx to C++11 ABI
 ```

-As this project relies on multiple 3rd-Party Libs, I created a `conanfile.txt` with all the requirements.
+I created a `conanfile.txt` with all the requirements.

 ```txt
 [requires]